-Incidental removal of the key characterising species and associated species would alter the character of the biotope.
+Incidental removal of the key characterizing species and associated species would alter the character of the biotope.
 The biotope is characterized by dense turfs of Corallina officinalis, these provide habitat and attachment surfaces for epiphytis species and where these trap sediments also provide a habitat for associated species.
 The loss of the turf due to incidenal removal as by-catch would therefore alter the character of the habitat and result in the loss of species richness.
 The ecological services such as primary and secondary production provided by these species would also be lost.